-Ask any self-appointed pro football ex- Notre Dame. pert, and he'll probably tell you the St. Louis and Cleveland offenses will battle for the Eastern Conference title, and the
+Ask any self-appointed pro football ex- Notre Dame. pert, and he'll probably tell you the St. Louis and Cleveland offenses will battle for the Eastern Conference title, and the Green Bay Packers will lead the West.

 There are a few old wives' tales that

 sometimes fool parents.
 For one, you

 should remember that children learn to

 talk by imitating others.
 If you don't want

 your child to grow up talking "baby talk,"

 you shouldn't talk "baby talk" to him.

 Secondly, if your youngster is a boy, don't

+worry about cutting his hair before he can

 talk.
 It won't hurt him, and he'll learn to

 talk just as soon and just as well if he has

-WE DELIVER

 PHONE: 727-0360

 gin to develop physically.